Cost of living in 2023

 Inflation affects everyone to some extent, so it's a good idea to ensure your budget has some wiggle room.

-If you're facing financial hardship, you can call the National Debt Helpline on 1800 007 007 for free and independent advice.
+If you're facing financial hardship, there are plenty of resources available.
+You can call the National Debt Helpline on 1800 007 007 for free and independent advice.

 And if cost of living pressures are causing you distress, you're not alone.
 These free resources can help: